cloudquery/policies/transformations/aws/compliance-free/README.md

 ### Login to CloudQuery
-Because this policy uses premium features and tables you must login to your cloudquery account using `cloudquery login` in your terminal
+Because this policy uses premium features and tables you must login to your cloudquery account using `cloudquery login` in your terminal.

 ### Syncing AWS data
-Based on the models you are interested in running you need to sync the relevant tables this is an example sync for the relevant tables for all the models (views) in the policy and with the PostgreSQL destination.
+Based on the models you are interested in running, you need to sync the relevant tables. this is an example sync for the relevant tables for all the models (views) in the policy and with the PostgreSQL destination.
 This package also supports Snowflake and Google BigQuery

  ```yml